 - At least five years of full-time experience at USC (or from another academic institution with a recent transition to USC), OR a successful career in another field to a senior position at USC;

 - Strong record of professional accomplishments demonstrated by movement into increasingly responsible positions (either through formal promotions or taking on responsibilities of greater scope and impact);

 - Strong commitment to a career in higher education administration as evidenced by career focus, applicable education, participation in professional associations, involvement in extra-curricular committee or volunteer service at USC, and insights offered in application essay;

 - Career goals that require development of leadership skills in the university setting;

 - Completions of bachelor’s degree (with strong preference for advanced degrees);

 - Submittal of a letter of support from current supervisor or director; and

 - Commitment to leveraging the experience in a concrete way to benefit USC.

-The application deadline is 3:00 PM, November 30, 2018.
-Applications should be submitted electronically, (combine documents into one file) to Lisa Mataczynski <firstname.lastname@example.org>, Selection Committee Chair and Vice President, USC Women in Management.
+The application deadline is 3:00 PM, Friday, November 1, 2019.
+Applications should be submitted electronicallyin PDF format to Alicia Cornish White (firstname.lastname@example.org), Selection Committee Chair and Co-Vice President, USC Women in Management.
 Phone: (213) 740-2913.
 Please put LAST NAME – HERS Institute 2020 in the subject line of your application email.

-PLEASE NOTE: USC Women in Management facilities the review and selection process for the university-sponsored participants.
-There is a second application process for acceptance to the HERS Institutes for nominated candidates, with an application deadline of January 31, 2019.
+PLEASE NOTE: USC Women in Management facilitates the review and selection process for the university-sponsored participants.
+There is a second application process for acceptance to the HERS Institutes for nominated candidates, with an application deadline of February 4, 2020.
 More information about HERS is available at https://www.hersnetwork.org.